-Milk formulas are made with cow’s milk that has been treated to make it more digestible for little tummies.
-These usually have iron added to them to prevent iron-deficiency anemia, as dairy is a poor source of iron.
-The carbohydrate source in baby formula is generally lactose, but could also include maltodextrin, corn syrup, or sucrose.
+Milk formulas are made with treated cow’s milk to make it more digestible for little tummies.
+These usually have iron added to them to prevent iron deficiency anemia, as dairy is a poor source of iron.
+The carbohydrate source in baby formula is generally lactose, but could also include maltodextrin, corn syrup solids, or sucrose.

 “Gentle” milk-based formulas have a reduced amount of lactose, and lactose-free formulas have the lactose removed.
 Goat’s milk formula contains many of the same proteins that can cause allergic reactions, and has only slightly less lactose than cow’s milk.

-Soy-based formulas have thus far been the primary option for dairy-free families, as well as babies with galactosemia or milk allergy.
+A soy based formula has thus far been the primary option for dairy-free families, as well as babies with lactose intolerance, galactosemia or milk allergy.
 But, soy is often genetically modified, so it may be worth looking for a non-GMO, organic label on these.

 Baby formulas typically contain a blend of several oils that mimic the fatty acids in breast milk.
 Some examples of these oil blends include safflower, soy, coconut, palm, or palm kernel.

 Some formulas have rice starch added, intended to help babies who are prone to reflux keep formulas down.
 Other formulas have been specifically made for premature and low birth weight babies, incorporating extra calories and nutrients to support catch-up growth.

 Some formulas are enhanced with extra ingredients such as the omega 3 fats docosahexaenoic acid (DHA) and arachidonic acid (ARA), which are found in breast milk and fatty foods.
 Research indicates that DHA and ARA can help with normal brain and vision development in babies, but other studies have found no significant impact at this age.